 Chickens love a bath, but not like the one you take.
 Instead, they scratch at the ground making a shallow rounded bowl-shaped hole.
-They will dredge themselves with the dirt and loose sand.
+They will dredge themselves with dirt and loose sand.
 This process eliminates old skin cells and even insects that may be hitchhiking on them.

-They also use the dust bath when they are hot, to socialize, and to relax.
+They also use the dust bath when they are hot, to socialize, and relax.
 You will enjoy the show when your first chicken takes her dust bath.
 It reminds you how much fun raising chickens actually is.